 We all want our children to be better than average.
 We even want them to be better than average in everything they do.
 But this is just not possible.

-“Average” is a big piece of the pie and it’s very likely our kids are in that big slice.
+“Average” is a big part of any group and it’s very likely our kids are in that big part.
+The key lies in being okay with that.

-So it is with anything your child might be measured in: height, weight, IQ, dancing ability, or Pac man scores.
+It’s the same with anything your child might be measured in: height, weight, good looks, dancing ability, or Minecraft success.
 Two-thirds – two-thirds – of all the scores are in the average range.
-Most people are average.
 The one-third of all the scores that are not within the average range are equally divided between the two edges.
 One-sixth of the scores are above average.
 One-sixth of the scores are below average.
 That’s just the way it is.
 This is what being “average” means.

 So it’s very likely that we all are pretty average.
 And if the population changes – if all children get smarter, for example – then the average changes with it.
 Being average is not a bad thing.
 It’s the way the world is.

-If your child is “average” – if she is “performing well within the normal range” – then be happy.
+- Be happy.
 Good things happen to average people.
 They do well in business and politics, they become engineers and writers, they love and are loved.
 Most of the people you know, most of the people you meet are average.